-If the decoction is made first and strained, it should be kept in the refrigerator while the tincture is steeping.
 Stephen Buhner (2012) offers a third variation, a combination method which recommends adding high-proof alcohol to the cooled decoction, which still contains the mushroom marc and letting it macerate for 2 weeks.

 The word decoction refers to the slow simmering of plant material—usually woody roots, stems, barks, and seeds—over a long period of time.

 Buhner (2012) recommends a half-hour decoction, while other herbalists suggest everything from 45 minutes (Green, 2000), several days of slow-cooking in the crock pot, to whatever length of time it takes a slow simmer to reduce the menstruum (liquid) by half.
-Some herbalists suggest adding water in order to maintain decoction process for 1-2 hours (Masé, 2012).
+Some herbalists suggest adding water in order to maintain the decoction process for 1-2 hours (Masé, 2012).

 Hobbs (1996) indicates he makes a double extraction by decocting the marc pressed from the tincture in a 1:5 marc/spring water ratio, simmering for 1 hour, pressing and composting the decocted marc, and then simmering the water extract further until it has evaporated to 1/5 of its original volume.